We’re looking for outstanding graduates, who are creative, innovative, self-motivated and have a passion for the mission of our charity.

 - An annual whole team challenge.

-After 18 months of employment all Education Workers may apply to become a Senior Education Worker.
+After gaining sufficient experience in role all Education Workers may apply to become a Senior Education Worker.
 These posts are for staff who wish to continue to develop existing work with young people while developing special areas of expertise within the programme and taking a lead on them.

 If you have a minimum of two years’ experience (paid and voluntary) working with children and/or young people, you may be eligible to apply for a Centre Leader position, which combines delivery of the programme with a leadership role.